aivot-digital/multispace/README.md

 ```

 These commands will require you to create a new superuser account to manage your installation.
+After you've run the provision commands, you are required to configure the environment.
+Please set the following environment variables:

+* `MULTISPACE_PG_HOST` - The hostname of the postgres server e.g. `localhost`
+* `MULTISPACE_PG_PORT` - The port of the postgres server e.g. `5432`
+* `MULTISPACE_PG_USER` - The user to access the postgres server e.g. `multispace_database_user`
+* `MULTISPACE_PG_PASSWORD` - The password to access the postgres server e.g. `my-super-secret-password`
+* `MULTISPACE_PG_DATABASE` - The database of the postgres server to use for the MultiSpace insance e.g. `ms-database`
+* `MULTISPACE_HOST` - The hostname with protocol the MultiSpace server is access with e.g. `https://multispace.aivot.de`
+* `MULTISPACE_SECRET` - The secret for this MultiSpace instance.
+Please make sure to choose a random string with 64 characters or more. **This is really important and not settings this secret exposes your server to potential attackers**

-After you've run the provision commands, you can start the MultiSpace server.
+After you've set all required environment variables, you can start the MultiSpace server.
 Run the following command to start the MultiSpace:

 ```bash